sickOscar/povery-cli/README.md

 ## Getting started

+### General rules to follow

+- Every lambda has a named folder under `lambda` folder.
+- The entrypoint of the lambda MUST BE `index.ts` file.
+- Lambdas that serve API Gateway SHOULD BE prefixed with `API_` (e.g. `API_Something`) and start with a capital letter.
+- Lambdas that serve ant other events SHOULD BE prefixed with `EVENT_` (e.g. `EVENT_Something`) and start with a capital letter.
+- API Gateway MUST USE proxy integration to respond to api request.

 ### Project Structure

-[Povery](https://github.com/sickOscar/povery) is an opinionated framework to build things on AWS lambda with Typescript.

-As such, it needs a defined structure to work properly.
+As rules are clear, this cli needs a defined structure to work properly.
 The structure is as follows:

 ```
 /<project_root>